tartley/resume/Jonathan-Hartley-resume.md

 **Able.ag,**\      Often as a tech lead, such as at **Able.ag**, where I relieved the company's **Antidote.me,**\  technical founder of architectural, design, and mentoring responsibilities.
 **BATS Trading,**\ Usually these roles created web APIs in Python, ingesting, transforming and **Rangespan**\     indexing large amounts of data.
-At ecommerce startup *Rangespan*, we integrated *Contracts,*\      with hundreds of suppliers to ingest data for 100 million product lines, and then *6 years.*         routed over a billion sales from participating retailers to dynamically selected
+At e-commerce startup **Rangespan**, we *Contracts,*\      integrated with hundreds of suppliers to ingest data for 100 million product *6 years.*         lines, and then routed over a billion sales from participating retailers to
-                   suppliers.
+                   dynamically selected suppliers.

 **Made.com**\      This furniture retailer's backend Enterprise Resource Planning team was *14 month*\        dysfunctional, moribund from years of technical debt.
 I mentored the team, hired *contract.*        new members, replaced the existing week-long manual deployment process with
-                   modern CI.
+                   modern CI/CD.
 Together we radically fixed and improved the legacy systems, allowing the team to start delivering new business-critical features to production on a predictable schedule.

 **Resolver**\      Hardcore eXtreme Programming startup, doing pairing and TDD, producing web and **Systems**\       desktop software in Python and .Net IronPython, for